The Silent Threat: Understanding Snakebites, Prevention, and Life-Saving First Aid Imagine this scenario: You're enjoying a peaceful h...

 ground.
 Use a tool to move objects or probe these spaces first.

-rodents (snake prey).
-Check sleeping bags, tents, and footwear before use,
+that might attract rodents (snake prey).
+Check sleeping bags, tents, and

-especially if left outside overnight.
-Zip tents completely.
+footwear before use, especially if left outside overnight.
+Zip tents

-before grabbing handholds or placing your feet when climbing rocks or
+trees.
+Look carefully before grabbing handholds or placing your feet when

-Make your property less attractive to snakes by removing potential hiding
+- Eliminate Habitat: Make your property less attractive to snakes by

 - Keep grass mowed short and